-Use broad leaved hard wood shavings and sawdust – Acacia melanoxylon, oak, white pear, iron wood and many others.
+Use broad leaved hard wood shavings and sawdust – Acacia melanoxylon, oak, white pear, iron wood as examples.

 2) 5% of the dry weight in wheat bran

-3) 1% the dry weight in Calcium Sulphate (Plaster of Paris).
+3) 1% of the dry weight in Calcium Sulphate (Plaster of Paris).

-Sterilisation is achieved by steam sterilisation of my filled substrate bags for 6 – 8 hour at 100 degrees Celsius at sea level pressure.
+Sterilization is achieved by steam – sterilization of my filled substrate bags for 6 – 8 hour at 100 degrees Celsius at sea level pressure.
 To ensure this method works, you have to use a clean substrate.
-If the wood shavings get wet or mouldy, rather use it as mulch in your garden.
-I advise to use clean, dry wood shavings and sawdust; if you add wood chips, you can soak them for 6 hours before use.
+If the wood shavings get wet or moldy, rather use it as mulch in your garden.
+I advise to use clean, dry wood shavings and sawdust.
+If you add wood chips, you can soak them for 6 hours before use.

-After sterilising, I leave my bags in the steamer until cool, covered and safe.
+After sterilizing, I leave my bags in the steamer until cool, whilst covered and safe.
 Once cooled, the bags are moved directly to my clean room.
 (You may want to use a room in your house that you have previously disinfected.)
 In front of my flow hood, I clean the entire working area with an alcohol wipe and have all my gear around me and ready.
-I clean the exterior of my 3.5 kg spawn bag with alcohol and then cut the top of the bag right across, sterilise your gloves with alcohol and then gently fold over the plastic bag to create a bowl.
-Now spoon out a measure of spawn, to each receiving bag (10% – 150 g to 1.5 kg substrate).
+I clean the exterior of my 3.5 kg spawn bag with alcohol and then cut the top of the bag right across.
+Sterilize your gloves with alcohol and then gently fold over the plastic bag to create a bowl.
+Next, spoon out a measure of spawn to each receiving bag (10% – 150 g to 1.5 kg substrate).
 I like to give the bags a good shakedown after inoculation to disperse the seed downward and around the bag.
 It helps the mycelium to grow more balanced throughout the substrate.

-Store your bags in a clean, well ventilated dark room for 14 – 21 days days until they are ready for fruiting.
+Store your bags in a clean, well ventilated, dark room for 14 – 21 days until they are ready for fruiting.
 The incubation room temperature is kept at 20 degrees Celsius.

 I visit my bags every few days and they seem to appreciate the extra care.
 Try not to move them too much and keep a keen eye out for mycelial growth and contaminants.
 Separate any bags that appear in ill health and place them in isolation.